Monthly Archives : December 2010

 Fighting For Your Miserable Future

-Purchase Klonopin Online As much as I admire Bill McKibben’s tenacity, he really bums me out in this interview with Andrew Revkin: The basic issue of the planet right now is that it’s disintegrating…There’s no happy ending where we prevent climate change any more.
+Purchase Xanax Online As much as I admire Bill McKibben’s tenacity, he really bums me out in this interview with Andrew Revkin: The basic issue of the planet right now is that it’s disintegrating…There’s no happy ending where we prevent climate change any more.
 Now the question is, is it going to be a miserable century or an…Continue Reading…

 The Crank-Off

-Buy Xanax Online Without Prescription Speaking of contests, Orac has winnowed a list of “terminal terminator cranks” into the top three and asks readers to pick a winner: Anti-vaccine loons Tobacco/secondhand smoke denialists Anthropogenic global warming denialists
+https://alpineinterface.com/hiking-mountain-guides/ Speaking of contests, Orac has winnowed a list of “terminal terminator cranks” into the top three and asks readers to pick a winner: Anti-vaccine loons Tobacco/secondhand smoke denialists Anthropogenic global warming denialists

 Chance Encounters at Cancun

-https://fieldenddental.com/services-prices/ What a sweet picture.
+Ambien Without Prescription What a sweet picture.
 Somebody should draw up thought clouds for each of these guys and have a contest for the funniest strip.

 Fearing the Findings on Fear Messaging

-UPDATE: Joe Romm and Brad Johnson respond in the comment thread.
+Buy Soma Online UPDATE: Joe Romm and Brad Johnson respond in the comment thread.
 If you’re a climate blogger who often plays up the most potentially catastrophic consequences of global warming, and a new sociological study finds that “dire messages warning of the severity of global warming and its presumed dangers can backfire,” what do you do?
 You…Continue Reading…